 The cylinder head must be based on a production head from a model eligible for the championship.

 Reverse orientation of the cylinder head is not permitted.
-It must be fitted in the same orientation as in original production.
+It must be fitted in the same orientation as in the original production.

 9.7.4 Location: